disconnect/apache-websocket/README.md

 wish.
 You will have to include the appropriate Apache include files.
 If you do not wish to do that, you may also access the headers (both input and output) using the provided functions.
-There are also protocol-specific handling functions for selecting the desired protocol for this WebSocket session.
+There are also protocol-specific handling functions for selecting the desired protocol for the WebSocket session.
 You may not access the `send` or `close` functions while connecting, as the connection will not be completed until you return from the function.